hussrepo/CamAlert/README.md

 # CamAlert

 Originally created for VBPS

-# Purpose
+## Purpose
-Check list of cameras to confirm whether they are online, then send an email with the IP of unreachable cameras
+CamAlert checks a list of cameras to confirm whether they are online.
+If any cameras are unreachable, it sends an email with the IP addresses of those cameras.

-# How to Use
+## How to Use

-First Setup:
+### Initial Setup:
-Open CamAlert.py with a text editor of your choice (Notepad++ recommended) Update Line 35 to include the email you would like to use as the mail sender (Note: Must use gmail services) Update Line 36 to include the password for the chosen email Update line 37 to include the recipients of the script's emails
+1. Open `CamAlert.py` with a text editor of your choice (Notepad++ is recommended).
+2. Update **Line 35** to specify the email address you would like to use as the sender.
+   **Note:** This must be a Gmail account.
+3. Update **Line 36** with the password for the chosen email account.
+4. Update **Line 37** with the recipients' email addresses to receive the alerts.

-After Setup:
+### After Setup:
-Make sure you have the latest version of python installed on your machine, then run the script
+1. Ensure that you have the latest version of Python installed on your machine.
+2. Run the script.

+### Tip:
-Tip: Use an application/script scheduler and have the script run once a night.
-Windows has a built in feature for this you can research.
+Consider using a task scheduler to run the script automatically once a night.
+Windows has a built-in feature for this, which you can research.